 Lack of motivation, expertise, or common vision can all contribute to a startup’s undoing.
 The startup world is not the place where you give your cousin or friend from High School a break.
 Aim high, recruit the best and you’ll get the best.
 Expect to pay for market competitive salaries because often the sorry state of play is that if you offer peanuts and you get monkeys.
 We’ve all seen this too many times.

 Do not employ immature inexperienced kids, no matter how “big they speak” – always, always employ experience.
 Ageism is non-applicable in the startup world.

 #4 Get Outcompeted

-A combination of details (such as all of the above and below points) can lead to a competitor acting faster and with greater ability to pivot.
+A combination of details (such as all of the above and below points) can lead to a competitor acting faster and with a greater ability to pivot.
 Most fast and aggressively is key here.

 #5 Pricing/ Cost Issues

 Getting your prices (subscription model pricing) is vital.
-Price too low and you look ghetto and/ or your cheapen your product.
+Price too low and you look ghetto and/ or cheapen your product.
 Aim too high and you’ll just scare your initial users away.
 The subscription model is highly relevant here because in many cases a startup that seeks revenue via a monthly or annual subscription can typically suffer from high churn owing to the freemium or ‘free trial’ dilemma.

 #6 Poor Product